cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-yolov8.md

 train: train.txt  # train images (relative to 'path')

 # YOLOv8 Pose specific field
-# First number is the number of points in each skeleton
+# First number is the number of points in a skeleton.
+# If there are several skeletons with different number of points, it is the greatest number of points
 # Second number defines the format of point info in annotation txt files
 kpt_shape: [17, 3]